fyannz/discord-selfbot-template/README.md

 Q: can't find module named 'discord.py'
 A: make sure discord.py is installed via pip

-Q: how do i install 'discord.py' module
+Q: how do i install 'discord.py' module?
 A: run "pip install discord.py" using command prompt or command line if you are on Linux

+Q: how to run the selfbot?
+A: open the START.bat file

-Q: the selfbot wont running
+Q: the selfbot wont start
 A: make sure you entered your account token. dont forget to save the file :D
 ```